Critical Review: OTC Markets Group (OTCM) versus Its Peers

-OTC Markets Group (OTCMKTS: OTCM) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its rivals?
-We will compare OTC Markets Group to similar businesses based on the strength of its valuation, earnings, institutional ownership, dividends, risk, profitability and analyst recommendations.
+OTC Markets Group (OTCMKTS: OTCM) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its peers?
+We will compare OTC Markets Group to related businesses based on the strength of its analyst recommendations, dividends, profitability, institutional ownership, risk, valuation and earnings.

-This table compares OTC Markets Group and its rivals top-line revenue, earnings per share and valuation.
+This table compares OTC Markets Group and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue